awwright/uri-template-router/README.md

 ### Router#addTemplate(pattern, options, matchValue)

 * pattern: string.
-Expects a valid URI Template.
+Expects a string with a URI Template, or a Route object.
 * options: object.
-Currently reserved.
+Used for creating a Route, if `pattern` is a string.
 * matchValue: any value.
 User-specified arbitrary value to be returned when this route is matched.
 Stored in `Router#matchValue` and `Result#matchValue`.
-* returns: Route
+* _returns_: Route

 Add a template to the set of templates.
 Mutates the instance.